GIScience/openrouteservice-py/README.rst

 - `ORS API documentation`_
 - `openrouteservice-py documentation`_

+We also have a repo with a few useful examples here_.

 By using this library, you agree to the ORS `terms and conditions`_.

 .. _openrouteservice: https://go.openrouteservice.org